Tips for a no fail Veil experience

-2. Let your celebrant know you’ll be wearing a veil if you are having an outdoor ceremony so that when you’ve walked down the aisle and are positioned next to your groom, the wind is not blowing from behind you.
+Tell your celebrant that you’ll be wearing a veil if you are having an outdoor ceremony so that when you’ve walked down the aisle and are positioned next to your groom, the wind is not blowing from behind you.
 Your celebrant can easily swap your groom to the other side it’s so much better for the veil to blow back and away from you.
 This is also a good tip if you have long hair and wearing it down too.

 Your matron of honour should have her eye on your veil at this point in time and make sure your veil is sitting nicely before the ceremony starts.